lennyleadership/spiritual_notes/content.en/docs/11 Break the bread/AI_01_emptyness_in_Adam_fullness_in_Jesus.md

 ---
 weight: AI 01
-title: From Emptiness in Adam to Fullness in Jesus
+title: AI_From Emptiness in Adam to Fullness in Jesus
 authors: null
 categories: null
 tags: null